JJTech0130/pypush/README.md

 in order to call some obfuscated functions.

 This is only necessary during initial registration, so theoretically you can register on one device, and then copy the `config.json` to another device that doesn't support the Unicorn emulator.
-Or you could switch out the emulator for another x86 emualtor if you really wanted to.
+Or you could switch out the emulator for another x86 emulator if you really wanted to.

 ### Public key caching
 iMessage will cache public keys.
 If you get decryption errors in pypush or can only send and not receive messages from another device,